How do a find things I’m looking for on your site?

 How do I edit a PDF in Adobe Reader?

 How do I get the link to download something I bought in your store?

 Please check the instructions and visual tutorial here.
 There is a fast way to download your files without waiting for an email.
 Click on this link.

 Click on the link, then click “download” and a PDF document will open.
 Then click on the “save” icon and save the PDF document to your computer.

 You will need to have the latest version of Adobe Reader installed on your computer, which you can download free here.
-If you do not use the latest upgrade of Adobe Reader, the document will not print correctly.
-You may get black boxes, graphics may be missing, or the document will stall out and not print.
+If you do not use the latest upgrade of Adobe Reader, the document may not print correctly.

 I don’t use PayPal.
 Can I mail you a donation?

 Yes.
 Please email me for my address!
 Thank you so much for your support.

 To keep down spam, comments are moderated.
 You may remain anonymous when you comment.
 Your email will not be published unless you specify it.